 Because link building opportunities are indirect on social media, acquiring these links should be part of your link building campaigns but not the sole focus.
 You should also be aware most social media platforms automatically add the nofollow tag, meaning they won’t count towards your backlink profile unless you use a plugin like Pretty Links to create dofollow URLs.

 Sponsored links are paid advertisements in the form of hypertext links that show up on search results pages when their keywords match specific search queries.
 Their main purpose is to advertise a company’s products or services and increase conversion-ready traffic to your website in a short time.

 Because sponsored ads are vetted by Google for relevancy, they always offer genuine value to potential customers.
 They can appear in Google search results, and various social media feeds.

 Yet, although they’re a terrific tactic to attract search traffic, sponsored links are always discreetly labeled as paid or sponsored.
 On websites or within original content they also have nofollow tags to differentiate them from organic links.

 For this reason, it’s good to think of sponsored links, like PPC advertising, as a short-term strategy to deliver bursts of traffic for specific marketing campaigns.

-Guest blogging is still regarded as one of the best link building strategies because it improves your SEO score, visibility in SERPs, and drives targeted traffic to your website.
+Guest blogging is still regarded as one of the best link building tactics because it improves your SEO score, visibility in SERPs, and drives targeted traffic to your website.
 Publishing content as a guest blogger on high-quality sites provides the opportunity to get backlinks to your own site.